brenthargrave/motion-config-vars/README.md

 # motion-config-vars
+## Configure RubyMotion's ENV with a YAML file

-This gem brings Rails-on-Heroku inspired environment configuration to Rubymotion development.
-Fill out a YAML configuration file with top-level keys expressing mutually-exclusive environments, and nest keys below them with values specific to each environment option.
+This gem brings Rails-on-Heroku-inspired environment configuration to Rubymotion development.
+Fill out a YAML configuration file with top-level keys containing mutually-exclusive environments, and nest keys below them with values specific to each environment configuration.

 For example, setting up an env.yml like so...
 ```yaml